cbgch/EAGLE/README.md

 About
 -----

-Official Code Repository for “Enhancing Attacks on Logic Locking with LLMs

-and Evolutionary Key Search”.
+Code Repository for “Enhancing Attacks on Logic Locking with LLMs and Evolutionary Key Search”.

 ## Usage